unitoftime/cod/README.md

 1. Structs: `//cod:struct`
 2. Unions: `//cod:union <CSV List of Unionable Types>`

+#### Notables
+1. Generated file is called `cod_encode.go` and will reside in the package you generated from
+2. See below for list of struct method names that are reserved

 #### Disclaimers
 1. AST Parsing and code generation is tricky to get right.
 If you do find a situation where the code is not generated correctly, please let me know by opening an issue.
 2. Map serialization is not deterministic.
 This is because looping over a map is not deterministic.
 I can maybe add this in the future if people want it.